 (The Pack also adds automatic rev-matching on downshifts, and launch control as well as cosmetic tweaks in the form of red brake calipers and multi-coloured interior ambient lighting.)

 The difference in damping switching through the modes is like night and day.
 On Lommel’s ‘Route 14’ – a tortuously bumpy winding path modelled to replicate genuine B-roads from different parts of the UK, in their gnarliest form – the suspension is genuinely serene in Normal mode, but far firmer in Sport and Race.

 Back on Track 7, there’s a big difference in handling too.
 Lift your foot from the throttle mid-corner in Normal mode and the ESC system subtly prevents any kind of waywardness, keeping the car entirely under control.
 In Race, the Focus pivots neatly into oversteer, aided by the electronic settings for the stability control, dampers and diff – but it remains safe and controllable.

 Likewise there’s a big difference in the way the car sounds, with plenty of pops and crackles on the overrun in Sport, much like the now-deceased Focus RS.
 As is becoming standard practice throughout the performance car industry, the engine’s sound is enhanced using the car’s speaker system, taking the natural frequencies of its engine note and amplifying them – bassier at low revs, with a more aggressive edge at higher revs.
 It works to a degree, but the more natural notes of a Hyundai i30N will satisfy the purists out there a little more.

-Ford says the previous ST’s tendency to torque-steer has been reduced by a system linked to both the e-LSD and the electric power steering which applies counter-torque (not counter-steering) to keep the steering calm under power.
-It’s a system already present in the Fiesta ST which works well.
-We’ll need to get behind the wheel to know for sure how it feels in the Focus ST.
+And that torque-steer is all but banished.
+It has been reduced by a system linked to both the e-LSD and the electric power steering which applies counter-torque (not counter-steering) to keep the steering calm under power.
+It’s a system already present in the Fiesta ST, and it works well in the Focus.

 Also like the Fiesta, the Focus ST has an extremely fast steering rack – even faster, in fact at two turns lock-to-lock.
 But with a longer wheelbase than the Fiesta, the overall response is said to be comparable.